-If papaya paste in not available then use Kachri Powder in same ratio.
+If papaya paste is not available then use Kachri Powder in the same ratio.

-Allow marinade at least 6 hours, if you marinade meat well then no need to cook it on coals for more time and it also tenders.
-If the meat does not marinade properly then you cook it for more time and it also burns the meat and make it hard.
+Allow marinade for at least 6 hours, if you marinate meat well then no need to cook it on coals for more time and it also tenders.
+If the meat does not marinade properly then you cook it for more time and it also burns the meat and makes it hard.

 Light the Coals

 Last not least, a common mistake is committed by the people is they heat up coals in large quantity and BBQ on high heat.
 High heat dries the meat and unbalances the spice taste.
-Instead if do BBQ on medium heat, it will tender the meat and keep them moisten and soft.
+Instead, if do BBQ on medium heat, it will tender the meat and keep them moist and soft.

 Avoid turning skewers again and again.
 Once cooked from one side then change the side and brush the oil.